 Omega Fish Oil

-Why It’s Important: Rich in omega-3 fatty acids, this supplement helps lower triglycerides, reduce inflammation, and support arterial health.
+Rich in omega-3 fatty acids, this supplement helps lower triglycerides, reduce inflammation, and support arterial health.
 Omega-3s are essential for maintaining a healthy heart rhythm and improving overall cardiovascular function.

-The Science: Research published in The American Journal of Clinical Nutrition found that regular omega-3 supplementation can lower triglycerides by 15–30%, significantly reducing the risk of heart disease.
+Research published in The American Journal of Clinical Nutrition found that regular omega-3 supplementation can lower triglycerides by 15–30%, significantly reducing the risk of heart disease.

 CoQ10

-Why It’s Important: Coenzyme Q10 supports cellular energy production in heart cells and protects against oxidative damage.
-It is especially beneficial for individuals taking statins, which can deplete natural CoQ10 levels.
+Coenzyme Q10 (CoQ10) is a powerful antioxidant that plays a vital role in cellular energy production.
+It is especially beneficial for individuals taking statins, which can deplete natural CoQ10 levels, leading to fatigue and muscle pain.

 Magnesium Glycinate